Larme Price: Arrest

 On March 28, 2003, Price walked into the 77th Precinct station and told police he knew who was responsible for the murders.
 He said a man named "Dog" was behind them.
 However, police were not convinced and suspected Price immediately.
 Police noted that Price walked in a similar pigeon-toed fashion to the killer, whose walk had been seen in a surveillance video of one of the killings.
 He also resembled the suspect in the wanted poster.
 Police took his cellphone number and said they would call him the next day.
 The following day, police met with Price, and he confessed to the killings.
 He supposedly confessed after reading the Bible and noting the commandment, "Thou shalt not kill."

 Police initially also tied Price to a fifth murder on March 1, 2003, when 37-year-old Marc Zanichelli was shot during a robbery at his auto shop in Brooklyn.
 He was later deemed to have not been the perpetrator, as Price did not confess to the killing and a .45 calibre pistol was used.

 After his arrest, it was learned that on March 9, a day before the Kotlyar murder, Price had been taken to the Woodhull Medical and Mental Health Center for help by his own mother, however, he was released that same night.
 After searching Price's girlfriend's house, police recovered a pistol that matched the one used in Nassir's murder.
 They also recovered a baseball cap, hooded sweatshirt, and a jacket which they believed he had worn during the shootings.
 Price blamed the shootings on orders to avenge the September 11 attacks coming from his cell phone.
 He claimed he heard "vibes" urging him to shoot Arabs.
 Police say Price's main motivation for the murders was exacting revenge for the September 11 terrorist attacks.

 Price was charged with four counts of murder and two counts of attempted murder.
-He was indicted on three counts of first-degree murder.
+He was indicted on three counts of first degree murder.
 Two charges were for murder committed during the course of a robbery, while the third count charged him as a serial killer.

 Trial

 In order to avoid the death penalty, Price struck a deal between the Brooklyn District Attorney's Office and the Capital Defenders Office.
 In exchange for pleading guilty, Price would be sentenced to life without parole and would avoid a death sentence.
 The deal was approved by Brooklyn Supreme Court Justice Neil Firetog.

 On February 11, 2004, Price was found guilty and sentenced to life in prison.
-An appeal was denied and he was sentenced to one hundred and fifty years without the possibility of parole.